OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

             list_of_available_events.append(i)
 ```

-The above can be better written as:
+The above can be better written, using guard clauses, as:

 ```python
 def get_list_of_available_events(events, events_subsequent):
     nb_of_events = len(events)